ckeditor/ckeditor4-docs/guides/dev/package_managers/README.md

 ### Usage

-In order to fetch the most recent CKEditor 4 build create a `composer.json` file in the directory where you want to install CKEditor.
+In order to fetch the most recent CKEditor 4 build, create a `composer.json` file in the directory where you want to install CKEditor.
 This file should include the  following contents:

 	{
 		"require": {